Contact Captain Paul @ (517) 749-8944 or submit your reservation request via email.

 *Please note dates are not guaranteed until you receive a confirmation from us.

-We accept cash, Venmo and PayPal, please see our Payments page for details.
+We accept cash, Venmo and personal checks, please see our Payments page for details.

 Regarding tips, our captain and crew work hard to provide the best experience possible.
 A 15%-20% gratuity on the full value of the charter is a customary practice on private charter boats, and is entirely optional and at your discretion.